Start your freelancing career - A step-by-step guide!

 There are plenty of freelancing platforms out there and we have seen massive success stories coming out of these platforms.
-I have personally worked on upwork and I am a big fan but there is a very cut throat competition for projects and it may take you a couple of week in creating a kickass profile and some good proposals.
+I have personally worked on Upwork and I am a big fan but there is a very cutthroat competition for projects and it may take you a couple of weeks in creating a kickass profile and some good proposals.
 Upwork publishes content to help newbies get on the platform and their customer services staff is helpful too.
-You can also try fiverr, freelancer and people per hour for scoring projects.
+You can also try Fiverr, Freelancer, and People Per Hour for scoring projects.
 There are separate platforms available for specific kinds of skills, like Toptal and Freelance Writing Gigs.
 I would recommend you to explore at least two of these platforms and see what suits you and your business goals.

 Step 4: Polish your Social Media Presence

 This step is crucial for you to be known as a professional and someone who can be a great addition to any project/team.
-Most of us use social media for news/entertainment, staying in touch with friends and family, and/or for ranting/venting (especially twitter), but now you need to shift the focus from all of the above and make it an aid for your business.
-Few rules that I follow for my social media profiles are:
+Most of us use social media for news/entertainment, staying in touch with friends and family, and/or for ranting/venting (especially Twitter), but now you need to shift the focus from all of the above and make it an aid for your business.
+A few rules that I follow for my social media profiles are:

-- Use twitter for connecting with people, take part in twitter chats and form connections.
+Use Twitter for connecting with people, taking part in Twitter chats, and forming connections.

 Step 5: Create a Portfolio

-In case, your work is like mine (Strategizing, Business Analysis, Management, Testing, etc.) and with NDAs, do spend some time in creating some work samples, documents, visual aid, etc., that you can showcase while bidding for a project.
+In case, your work is like mine (Product Strategy, Research, Writing, Testing, etc.) and with NDAs, do spend some time in creating some work samples, documents, visual aid, etc., that you can showcase while bidding for a project.